 Dane Swan is a Bermuda-born, Toronto-based spoken word artist, former slam poet, musician, author, and emerging editor.
 A former remedial English student, he is now an author of both fiction and poetry.
 Dane's second poetry collection, A Mingus Lullaby, was shortlisted for the Trillium Book Award for Poetry in 2017.

 Preferred poetic styles: Lyrical page poetry, contemporary page poetry, dub poetry, and spoken word

 Preferred subjects: Social justice, music, history, and popular culture

 Influences: Saul Williams, Richard Wright, Wanda Coleman, Walt Whitman, Richard Pryor, and Lenny Bruce

-Phoebe Wang is a poet and educator based in Toronto.
-Her debut collection of poetry, Admission Requirements, appeared with McClelland & Stewart in 2017 and was shortlisted for the Pat Lowther and Gerald Lambert Memorial Award and nominated for the Trillium Book Award.
-She is the author of two chapbooks and won the 2015 Prism International Poetry contest.
-She currently works at OCAD University as a Writing and Learning Consultant and co-edited The Unpublished City volume 2 anthology.
+Phoebe Wang (she/her) is a first-generation Chinese Canadian writer and educator.
+Her collection of poetry, Admission Requirements, published with McClelland & Stewart in 2017 and was nominated for the Trillium Book Award.
+Waking Occupation, her second collection, is forthcoming in Spring 2022.
+She works at OCAD University as a Writing and Learning Consultant and is Writer-In-Residence at the University of New Brunswick in 2021-2022.
 Her work employs a lyric mode and is concerned with the interrelation of place, time and identity.
-She is most influenced by poets with an oppositional stance and seek to heal the rifts of colonization and trauma with language.
+She seeks to heal the rifts of colonization and trauma with language.

 Junior Anthology Editor